 The official currency of Guatemala is the quetzal (Q).
-US dollars are also accepted in most places throughout the country.
+US dollars are also accepted in most places throughout the country, but you'll still want a few quetzals on you for small transactions.
 Credit and debit cards are widely accepted in major cities and tourist areas, but cash is still preferred and recommended for local markets.
 ATMs are common and easily found in bigger cities and towns.

 The official language of Guatemala is Spanish, although there are also 21 Indigenous Mayan languages and other languages like Xinca and Garifuna spoken throughout the country.
 English is fairly common in tourist areas, but learning a few basics in Spanish will go a long way when visiting more rural areas.

 Guatemala offers activities throughout the year.
 Typically, the best time to visit is during the dry season (November to April) when more regions of the country are more easily accessible.
 Some rurals areas may experience flooding during the rainy season.